 Knowing how to create indicators in MQL for MetaTrader is very important for a serious trader.
-With this tutorial, you will learn how to create and modify the ATR Average True Range for MetaTrader.
+This tutorial will teach you how to create and modify the ATR Average True Range for MetaTrader.

 Many traders think that coding in MQL is complicated, but it’s not true.